 L’ECHA è competente per la legge relativa alla classificazione e all’etichettatura delle sostanze e delle miscele, che disciplina le modalità in cui le sostanze sono valutate ed etichettate sulla base delle proprietà pericolose che possono presentare (per esempio veleni, sostanze infiammabili, sostanze corrosive e così via).

 Per alcune sostanze, come i pesticidi, può essere presa una decisione in merito alla classificazione a livello di UE da applicarsi in tutta Europa.
 In pratica, ciò significa che la corrispondente etichettatura dovrà essere apposta su ogni prodotto contenente la sostanza in questione allo scopo di informarne i consumatori.

 In 2019, the Glyphosate Renewal Group (GRG) formally applied to renew the approval of glyphosate for use after the current approval expires at the end of 2022.

-Four EU Member States – France, Hungary, the Netherlands and Sweden – form the Assessment Group on Glyphosate (AGG).
-They assess the application and submit their reports to ECHA and European Food Safety Authority EFSA.
+Four EU Member States – France, Hungary, the Netherlands and Sweden – formed the Assessment Group on Glyphosate (AGG).
+They assessed the application and submitted their reports to ECHA and the European Food Safety Authority (EFSA).

-In parallel with EFSA's assessment, ECHA's Committee for Risk Assessment, RAC, will review the classification of glyphosate.
-RAC’s review will focus solely on the hazardous properties of the substance and will not take into account the likelihood of exposure to glyphosate.
+In parallel with EFSA's assessment, ECHA's Committee for Risk Assessment, (RAC), reviewed the classification of glyphosate.
+RAC is mandated to review only the hazardous properties of the substance, and not the likelihood of exposure to glyphosate.

-RAC's assessment starts in 2021.
-A consultation on the classification proposal will be launched in September 2021.
-RAC's final opinion is expected in 2022 and it will feed into EFSA's risk assessment.
+RAC's assessment started in 2021.
+A consultation on the classification proposal was launched in September 2021.
+RAC's final opinion was published in July 2022 and it will feed into EFSA's risk assessment.

 Based on EFSA's risk assessment, the European Commission will decide on the renewal of the approval of glyphosate.